thanmayeem/insurance-ai/design.md

-# Design Document: AI for Bharath - Insurance Tracking Application
+# Design Document: Insurance AI - Insurance Tracking Application

 ## Overview

-AI for Bharath is an AI-powered insurance tracking application built on a modern, scalable microservices architecture.
+Insurance AI is an AI-powered insurance tracking application built on a modern, scalable microservices architecture.
 The system leverages artificial intelligence and machine learning to provide users with intelligent insights, personalized recommendations, and simplified explanations of complex insurance concepts.
 The platform serves as a centralized hub to manage insurance policies, track dependents, understand coverage details, and monitor payments with AI-driven assistance at every step.

 ### Key Design Goals